philipturner/capacitive-displacement-metrology/README.md

 | 10 mm x 10 mm | 3 | 2399.9 N | 244.9 kg |

 Even though shear force doesn't increase with the number of plates per stack, the above numbers should exceed all reasonable force requirements.

+### Modeling Required Slew Rate

+Dive deeper into the waveform requirements for stick-slip nanopositioning:
+- Does the waveform need to contain components above the resonance frequency?
+- What is the target rate in steps/second?
+- Why is woodpecker coarse tip approach so slow?

+These variables can probably be resolved at a later date.
+I mostly want a lower capacitance in the kinematic mount, while still attaining 30 V/μs slew rate of the PA95 op amp.